Virgem da Lapa

 Virgem da Lapa (/pt/) is a Brazilian municipality located in the northeast of the state of Minas Gerais.
 Its population as of 2020 was estimated to be 13,740 people living in a total area of 871 km².
 The city belongs to the mesoregion of Jequitinhonha and to the microregion of Araçuaí.
 It became a municipality in 1948.
+Neighboring municipalities are Rubelita, Josenópolis, Grão Mogol, Berilo, Francisco Badaró, Araçuaí, and Coronel Murta.